thom4parisot/talks/2014/devcon/slides/step-4-maintenance.md

 # That's it!

-Unless if it is a strategical project.
+Unless if it is a strategic project.